wcasper/math107spring2021/_homework/hw8/hw8.md

 However, it is somewhat difficult to measure the quantity of isotope due to the presence of other degenerate compounds, leading to some measurement errors.

-* (a) Perform a **linear curve fit** of this data set to the exponential model above.
+* (a) Perform a **least squares fit** of this data set to the exponential model above.
 You may use MATLAB to calculate the necessary matrix products and solve the required system, but be sure to carefully document everything you do by hand.
 * (b) Use the curve fit you found to estimate the half-life of imaginarium.
 * (c) Use the results from (a) and (b) to esimate how many days until only $$1/4$$ of the original mass of the imaginarium will remain.